 Contact Reza: email@example.com

-Reza is a computational designer & creative engineer.
-He uses code to express himself, and creates tools and libraries to help others create.
+Reza is a new media artist and researcher.
+His work and research is centered around computational design, user interfaces, software studios, and wearables (hardware + software + form).
+As an artist, he uses technology (code, form and electronics) to express himself.
+His works manifest themselves as either visual art, spatial sculptures, and interactive installations.
+Reza is interested in the ideas and implications of his works, tools, and way of working.
+As a researcher, Reza is passionate about solving complex problems by creating new technologies and open sourcing them to allows others to build on his work and build the future.
 He is the author of ofxUI, one of the most popular addons for openframeworks (an arts-engineering toolkit).
-Though his works is highly visual, he is interested in the ideas and implications of his tools, works, and methodology.
-As an artist & engineer he is deeply interested in the feedback cycle that occurs when customs tools are written to accomplish an artwork, and how those tools can enable artworks to go beyond what the artist had originally envisioned.
-Reza is excited to find those happy accidents, beautiful moments of interaction and magic that comes with making something novel with technology.
+As an artist and researcher he is deeply interested in the feedback cycle that occurs when customs tools are written to accomplish an artwork, and how those tools can enable artworks to go beyond what the artist had originally envisioned.
 He hopes to change the world by making a difference in how people use technology, design products and experience new media art and entertainment.

 He is passionate about: